Q-1. What

 CO2 by making the RWGS reaction

-both the energy and effluent losses normally seen in recycling of un-reacted
+reduced both the energy and effluent losses normally seen in recycling of un-reacted

 reactants and byproducts in high-pressure FTS processes by an order of magnitude.